leomotors/cocoa-discord/docs/introduction/migrate.md

 # Migration from Version 1

-Version 2 has many changes, both from itself and the underlying things (discord.js)
+Version 2 has many changes, it also upgraded to discord.js 14 so you can expect changes from discord.js too

+*Note*: Not all changes will be noted here

 ## Summary